Answer a few simple questions to find out if you can travel to Canada.

 - have a paper or digital copy of their vaccination documentation in English or French

-For more information on eased quarantine, screening or testing requirements, travelling with unvaccinated children and more, review this backgrounder on easing border measures for fully vaccinated travellers entering Canada.
+For more information on eased quarantine, screening or testing requirements, travelling with unvaccinated children and more, review this backgrounder on border reopening measures for fully vaccinated travellers entering Canada.

 Travelling through Toronto Pearson